luismsgomes/qtlm/doc/ReadMe.md

 ### Environment Configuration

-The shell environment is configured by sourcing `$QTLM_ROOT/conf/env/default.sh` from your `$HOME/.bashrc` as follows:
+The shell environment is configured by adding the following line to your `$HOME/.bashrc`:

     source $HOME/code/qtlm/conf/env/default.sh